DataDog/integrations-core/jboss_wildfly/README.md

 ### Service Checks

-JBoss/Wildfly does not include any service checks.
+The JBoss/WildFly integration does not include any service checks.

 ### Events

-JBoss/Wildfly does not include any events.
+The JBoss/WildFly integration does not include any events.

 ## Troubleshooting